Santiago123otero/TripletFace/README.md

 **Deadline Decembre 13th 2019 at 12pm**

 The students are asked to complete the following tasks:
-* Fork the Project: check
+* Fork the Project: **check**
-* Improve the model by playing with Hyperparameters and by changing the Architecture ( may not use resnet ): Check
+* Improve the model by playing with Hyperparameters and by changing the Architecture ( may not use resnet ): **Check**
 * JIT compile the model ( see [Documentation](https://pytorch.org/docs/stable/jit.html#torch.jit.trace) )

+i was able to generate the jitcompile.pt successfully but the file is too big to uploaded as well as my model.pt

 ```bash
 import torch